 Give the proposal a rest, get some coffee or lunch, then go back to it with fresh eyes.
 You’d be surprised what you find.
 Or, better still, get someone else to edit the proposal.
 You can never have too many eyes on a piece of writing.

-Other Project Management Templates to Help with Your Project Proposal for Word
+Other Project Management Templates to Help You Create a Project Proposal Format

-A project proposal must be thorough and convincing in order to get the green light.
-Therefore, as you work to assemble the parts that make up your proposal, use these free project management templates for Word and Excel to make sure you write the best proposal possible.
+A project proposal form must be thorough and convincing in order to get the green light.
+As you work to assemble the parts that make up your proposal, use these free project management templates for Word and Excel to make sure you write the best proposal possible.

 Executive Summary Template

 The executive summary might be the most important element of any project or business proposal.
-It is the hook that will capture your reader, so you want to make sure it’s well-crafted.
+It’s the hook that captures your reader, so you want to make sure it’s well-crafted.
 The free executive summary template helps you write just the right amount to engage your stakeholder and not overwhelm them with too much detail.

 Marketing Budget Template